awsdocs/ec2-image-builder-user-guide/doc_source/security-iam-awsmanpol.md

 ## EC2InstanceProfileForImageBuilder policy<a name="sec-iam-manpol-EC2InstanceProfileForImageBuilder"></a>

 The **EC2InstanceProfileForImageBuilder** policy grants the minimum permissions required for an Amazon EC2 instance to work with Image Builder\.
-This does not include permissions required to use the SSM Agent\.
+This does not include permissions required to use the Systems Manager Agent\.

 ### Permissions details<a name="sec-iam-manpol-EC2InstanceProfileForImageBuilder-details"></a>